Arij-AYED/LunarLander-DQN/README.md

 ```

-##Requirements
+## Requirements
 ---
-###Install dependencies:
+### Install dependencies:
 ```bash
 pip install gym pygame numpy torch matplotlib
 ```

-##How to Run
+## How to Run
 ---
-1.Open the notebook
+1. Open the notebook
-2.Run all cells to:
+2. Run all cells to:
-+Initialize the environment
++ Initialize the environment
-+Train the DQN model
++ Train the DQN model
-+Evaluate the trained agent
++ Evaluate the trained agent
-+Visualize results
++ Visualize results
 If the notebook includes video rendering, you can watch the agent land the module.

 | Parameter     | Value            |